How to Make Your Dog's Life Better8 December 2022

 Go on an adventure

 Dogs love to discover new places and particularly the new and exciting smells that come with it.
-Plan a fun day out with your favourite pooch, whether that be to the seaside or a camping trip they’re guaranteed to love it, and you probably will too!
+Plan a fun day out with your favourite pooch, whether that be to the seaside, up some hills or a camping trip they’re guaranteed to love it, and you probably will too!
 For older dogs or those not suited for long trips why not spend some quality time with them and give them all the cuddles they deserve.

 A healthier diet

-It’s not just us humans that often need to think about being healthier in the new year.
+It’s not just us humans that often need to think about being healthier.
 Take some time to think about your dog’s diet.
+Do you know how many treats they SHOULD get in a day?
 Are you feeding them too many treats?
+Do they get table scraps?
 Could you try another healthier type of dog food?
 Why not speak to your local vet or take advantage of our 24/7 Vetline?
 A healthy dog is a happy dog!

 Brush their teeth